zzonyo/trust-docs-test/source/index.html.md

 ### Heartbeat and Connection

+**After 2019/07/08**

+After connected to Huobi's Websocket server, the server will send heartbeat periodically (at 20s interval).
+The heartbeat message will have an integer in it, e.g.

+> {"ping": 1492420473027}

+When client receives this heartbeat message, it should response with a matching "pong" message which has the same integer in it, e.g.

+> {"pong": 1492420473027}

+<aside class="warning">After the server sent THREE consective heartbeat messages without receiving at least one matching "pong" response from a client, then right before server sends the next "ping" heartbeat, the server will disconnect this client</aside>

+**Prior to 2019/07/08**

-After connected to Huobi's Websocket server, the server will send heartbeat periodically (currently at 5s interval).
+After connected to Huobi's Websocket server, the server will send heartbeat periodically (at 30s interval).
 The heartbeat message will have an integer in it, e.g.

 > {"ping": 1492420473027}